 Consequently, various things can cause these conditions to arise:

-- Diabetes – a study published in 2002 looked at the link between women with diabetes and yeast infection prevalence.
+• Diabetes – a study published in 2002 looked at the link between women with diabetes and yeast infection prevalence.
 It concluded that women had a higher chance of developing yeast infections when suffering from diabetes as the inability to metabolize glucose was seen to increase vaginal yeast levels.

-- Antibiotics – some antibiotics are designed to destroy bacteria in the body.
+• Antibiotics – some antibiotics are designed to destroy bacteria in the body.
 Unfortunately, this means good bacteria (like those found in the vagina) are killed along with bad bacteria.
 Therefore, if you take antibiotics to treat an infection, it could lead to a yeast infection as a side effect.

-- High estrogen levels – if you take something that increases your estrogen levels, like a contraceptive pill, this can cause an imbalance in your vaginal flora, leading to yeast infections.
+• High estrogen levels – if you take something that increases your estrogen levels, like a contraceptive pill, this can cause an imbalance in your vaginal flora, leading to yeast infections.

-- A damaged immune system – if your immune system is damaged, then you are more likely to be at risk of a yeast infection.
+• A damaged immune system – if your immune system is damaged, then you are more likely to be at risk of a yeast infection.

 Some arguments have been made that sexual intercourse causes yeast infections.
-However, there isn’t enough data out there, and most instances stem from a woman having unprotected sex with a man that already has a yeast infection and passes it on to her.
+However, there isn’t enough data out there, and most instances stem from a woman having unprotected sex with a man who already has a yeast infection and passes it on to her.
 Though there was one study that looked at oral sex and discovered that women who receive vaginal oral sex have a slightly higher chance of developing a yeast infection.

 Can a Yeast Infection Cause Cramping?